AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/assign-person-partitions-to-workspaces.md

    >[!NOTE]
    >
-   >The&nbsp;All Person Partitions&nbsp;checkbox indicates that this workspace has access to all person partitions in the system.
+   >The All Person Partitions checkbox indicates that this workspace has access to all person partitions in the system.

    ![](assets/three-3.png)

    Primary person partitions are the default where all peoples will be entered.
 Use [flow steps](../../../product-docs/core-marketo-concepts/smart-campaigns/flow-actions/use-add-choice-in-a-flow-step.md) or [assignment rules](assigning-person-partitions-with-assignment-rules.md) to move people around.

-1. Click&nbsp;**Save**.
+1. Click **Save**.

    ![](assets/four-3.png)